 Still a third possible translation would be that the “breath of God” was moving over the waters.
 That translation is supported by God’s then speaking the earth as we know it into being.
 In that scenario, God was breathing over the waters, as if studying them, and then He spoke and brought the earth as we know it into being.
 Sometimes “the spirit of God” and the “breath of God” are basically used as synonyms.
 For example, Job saw “the spirit of God” and “the breath of God” as the same thing when it came to bringing him into being: “The Spirit of God hath made me, and the breath of the Almighty hath given me life” (Job 33:4).

-While scholars hotly debate the “correct meaning” of ruach in Genesis 1:2, we admit that it might not ever be possible to be certain which meaning God intended.
-In fact, we believe it is likely that God did not have one specific meaning in mind but rather wrote in a way that revealed His loving attention to His creation.
-We can see how God was in action, His breath; His wind moved over the face of the watery deep in preparation for His acts to come.
-One thing that we get from all three of these possible meanings is that God was moving and preparing to bring the earth as we know it out of the chaos of Genesis 1:2.
+While scholars hotly debate the “correct meaning” of ruach in Genesis 1:2, it might not ever be possible to be absolutely certain which meaning God intended.
+In fact, it is likely that God did not have one specific meaning in mind but rather wrote in a way that revealed His loving attention to His creation.
+Genesis 1:2 could apply to God being in action, and His breath, and His wind moving over the face of the watery deep in preparation for His acts to come.
+One thing that can be learned from all three of these possible meanings is that God was moving and preparing to bring the earth as we know it out of the chaos of Genesis 1:2.

 “hovering.”
 The Hebrew word is rachap (#07363 רָחַף), and here it means “to hover” with the implication of brooding over, cherishing.
 Some scholars and translators prefer the translation “moving.”